QuickBlox/quickblox-ios-sdk/sample-conference-videochat/README.md

-# Overview

-QuickBlox iOS Conference Sample (Objective-C)
+QuickBlox iOS Conference Sample (ObjC)

 This is sample code for the [QuickBlox](https://quickblox.com).
 This is a great way for developers using the QuickBlox platform to implement Conference to your application.
 QuickBlox provides the Multiparty Video Conferencing solution which allows to setup video conference between 10-12 people.
 It's built on top of WebRTC SFU technologies.